Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations

-For the base grid, ages are sampled logarithmically in Gyr at $(-3, -2.5, -2, -1.5, -1, -0.5, 0, 0.5, 1)$ and at $13.7\,$Gyr (Hubble time).
-Stellar masses are sampled at ten values from $0.2$ to $64 \msun$.
-Velocities sampled are (10, 100, 250, 500, 1000, 2000, 4000, 8000, 16000)~km/s, chosen to span speeds typical of stellar collisions from globular clusters to galactic nuclei.
-Pericenter distances are sampled based on fractional enclosed mass $f$: for each collision we choose $f$ (uniformly in steps of 0.1 from $0$ to $0.9$, with additional samples at $0.95$, $0.97$, $0.99$, and $1$), compute the radii $r_1(f)$ and $r_2(f)$ that enclose this mass fraction in each parent star, and set the pericenter to $r_{\rm p} = r_1(f) + r_2(f)$.
-For example, $f=0$ corresponds to a head-on collision and $f=1$ to a grazing encounter at the sum of the two stellar radii.
+For the base grid, ages are sampled logarithmically in gigayears at $(-3, -2.5, -2, -1.5, -1, -0.5, 0, 0.5, 1)$, together with an additional point at $13.7\,$Gyr (Hubble time).
+Stellar masses are sampled at $10$ values from $0.2$ to $64 \msun$.
+The sampled velocities are (10, 100, 250, 500, 1000, 2000, 4000, 8000, 16000)~km/s, chosen to span speeds typical of stellar collisions from globular clusters to galactic nuclei.
+Pericenter distances are sampled based on fractional enclosed mass $f$.
+For each collision, we choose $f$ (uniformly in steps of 0.1 from $0$ to $0.9$, with additional samples at $0.95$, $0.97$, $0.99$, and $1$), compute the radii $r_1(f)$ and $r_2(f)$ enclosing this mass fraction in each parent star, and set the pericenter distance to $r_{\rm p} = r_1(f) + r_2(f)$.
+For example, $f=0$ corresponds to a head-on collision, while $f=1$ corresponds to a grazing encounter at the sum of the two stellar radii.